 What Does the “Your Connection is Not Private” Error Mean?

-The “your connection is not private” error message is exactly what it sounds like.
-It’s a message from your browser that informs you that the connection is not secure.
-This means that if you aren’t using an antivirus or encryption, your device will be a gold mine for hackers.
+The “your connection is not private” error message is exactly what it sounds like — it’s a message from your browser that informs you that the connection is not secure.
+This means that if you aren’t using an antivirus or encryption, your device and the personal information it contains are open to hackers.

-To access a website, your browser must run a check on the digital certificates that are installed on the server to make sure that the site is up to privacy standards and safe to proceed.
+To access a website, your browser must run a check on the server’s digital certificates to make sure that the site is up to privacy standards and safe to proceed.
 If your browser finds something wrong with the certificate, it will stop you from accessing the site.
-This is when you’ll see the “Your connection is not private” message.
+This is when you’ll see the “your connection is not private” message.

-These certificates are also known as public key infrastructure or identity certificates.
-They provide proof that a website is who they say they are.
-Digital certificates help protect things like your personal information, passwords, and payment information.
+These certificates are also known as Secure Sockets Layer (SSL), public key infrastructure or identity certificates.
+They provide proof that a website is who it says it is and not just some clever developers imitating another website.
+Digital certificates help protect your personal information like passwords and payment information.

-When your connection is not secure, this is usually because there is an error in the SSL certificate.
+When your connection isn’t secure, it’s usually because there is an error in the SSL certificate.

 What is an SSL Connection Error?

-There can be a few different reasons that a SSL connection error occurs:
+There are a few different reasons an SSL connection error occurs: